 - Provide staff support in the development and submission of SHAC’s annual report

-Interested members will submit their name to the SHAC Facilitator and if multiple members submit, a vote by all SHAC members will take place.
+Members interested in an Officer position will submit their name to the SHAC Facilitator and if multiple members volunteer , a vote by all SHAC members will take place.
+Prior to the first meeting of the SHAC, members will be informed about the duties of each officer position and given an opportunity to submit their name and biography for consideration.

 - An employee of LISD